gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Yangyal held out his hand.
 "Well, take it," he said testily when Thokmay hesitated.

-With a quick glance at Kulbinder, the soldier clasped it.
+With a quick glance at Kulbinder, the young soldier clasped it.

-Yangyal closed his eyes and muttered.
+Yangyal closed his eyes and muttered under his breath.
 A moment later Thokmay's teeth stopped chattering.

 The private's eyes widened.
 "Thank you, honored," he said, letting go and bowing slightly.